 Customer experience tells us that there’s nothing like having a demonstration to see how one WAV compares to another.
 One of our Motability Specialists will arrange for you to try a vehicle, but there is no obligation, and you should not feel under any pressure.
 You need to make sure that you find a WAV that is right for your needs and that you can feel comfortable in.
 If the WAV you are testing does not feel right, trust your instincts and say so.
 Take your time during your demonstration so that you’re able to get to grips with everything that you’re going to need to know about a vehicle.

 If you’re thinking about a Nearly New WAV , we might not be able to bring the exact model for you to test.
 But it’s still important that you test one as similar as possible to check how suitable it is.

 You may also find it useful to consider the following to help prepare for a demonstration:

-Once you've found the WAV that's right for you, your Motability Specialist will go through a Suitability Questionnaire (PDF 164KB) with you.
+Once you've found the WAV that's right for you, your Motability Specialist will go through a Suitability Questionnaire with you.
 This questionnaire will check that the WAV you’re considering, and the Motability Scheme, meets your needs now and for the duration of your lease.
 Your new WAV will be an important part of your life for years to come.